zengbing15/lumos_doc/docs/guides/queryCells.md

  };
 > const argslen = 20;
 > await querycells.finegrainedSearch(script, argslen);
-//The result shows the cells with Bob's lock script and the lock args length is 20 bytes.
+# The result shows the cells with Bob's lock script and the lock args length is 20 bytes.
 Fine-Grained Query:
 [
   {